neverchanje/lexer/README.md

 # lexer

-`lexer` is a simple lexical analyser.
+`lexer` is a tool for generating simple lexical analyser.

 For public methods of a class, I usually capitalize the first character of the methods' name, which can be distinguished from private methods, and